Serious times. Strong defence.

 To be liable for negligent acts causing harm it must be proven that a person performed an unlawful act or intended to do a negligent act which resulted in the bodily harm of another.

-The maximum penalty for negligent acts causing harm is two years imprisonment.
+The maximum penalty for negligent acts causing harm is 2 years imprisonment.

 The maximum penalty for manslaughter is life imprisonment.